Turntable mats - Complete guide by Keep Them Spinning

 Turntable Mats: The Complete Guide to Better Sound (2026)

 Your turntable mat does more than spin the record.
 It controls vibration, static, and the literal sound you hear.
-Most factory turntables ship with a basic felt mat that's fine — but upgrading it is often the cheapest way to improve your sound significantly.

 What a turntable mat actually does